anton-kasperovich/adop-cartridge-chef/README.md

 List of parameters which you have to specify to use "Upload cookbook on Chef server" feature:

 * CHEF_SERVER_ORGANIZATION_URL - We will use this url as endpoint for cookbook upload.
 This will be in the form of ``` https://<chef-server-url>/organizations/<organisation-name> ```
-* CHEF_SERVER_USERNAME - Jenkins ssh username with private key credentials record.
+* CHEF_SERVER_SSH_USERNAME - Jenkins ssh username with private key credentials record.
 This can be obtained by accessing the user page from a URL such as ``` https://<chef-server-url>/users/admin ```, then resetting the private key and taking note of it.
-* CHEF_SERVER_VALIDATOR - Jenkins ssh username with private key credentials record.
+* CHEF_SERVER_SSH_VALIDATOR - Jenkins ssh validator username with private key credentials record.
 This can be accessed by accessing the organisation URL from ``` https://<chef-server-url>/organizations/<organisation-name> ``` and resetting the validation key by clicking on the cog next to your organisation

 This cartidge is designed to be used alongside the [ADOP chef platform extension](https://github.com/Accenture/adop-platform-extension-chef).
 The cartridge can, however, be used without the chef server for the purposes of demonstration.
 If you do not specify the above parameters in your seed job, the pipeline will still be generated but it will fail at the Upload cookbook to chef server step.